 When I’m free of criticism, and judgments of my imperfections.

-On Step 6 is where we start to see, —Okay, I’m willing to be free of all this stuff— and then in Step 7, we actually take the action, say, whoever you want to pray to, or just set your own intention that —I intend, I am free of all defects and shortcomings—
+Step 6 is where we start to see, —Okay, I’m willing to be free of all this stuff— and then in Step 7, we take the action, say, whoever you want to pray to, or just set your own intention that —I intend, I am free of all defects and shortcomings—

 Especially if somehow you’ve gotten this far, and you can’t stand the idea of God or any of that gets you confused with religion.